wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-tinfoil-security-tutorial.md

 1. If the user is a part of an Enterprise account, you need to contact the Tinfoil Security support team to get the user account created.

-2. If the user is a regular Tinfoil Security SaaS user, then the user can add a collaborator to any of the user’s sites.
+2. If the user is a regular Tinfoil Security SaaS user, then the user can add a collaborator to any of the user's sites.
 This triggers a process to send an invitation to the specified email to create a new Tinfoil Security user account.

 >[AZURE.NOTE] You can use any other Tinfoil Security user account creation tools or APIs provided by Tinfoil Security to provision AAD user accounts.